RoyPuja/Codepath-InstagramApp/README.md

-# Codepath-InstagramApp
-This is a read-only photo viewer for Instagram which allows a user to check out popular photos.
-Time spent: 12 hours spent in total

-Completed user stories:

- Required: User can scroll through current popular photos from Instagram.
- Required: For each photo displayed, user can see the following details:
-            Graphic, Caption, Username
-            (Optional) relative timestamp, like count, user profile image
- Optional: Add pull-to-refresh for popular stream with SwipeRefreshLayout.
-           Display each user profile image using a RoundedImageView.
-           Display a nice default placeholder graphic for each image during loading.
-           Allow user to view all comments for an image within a separate activity or dialog fragment.
-# Project 1 - *Name of App Here*
+# Project 1 - *Instagram Photo Viewer*

-**Name of your app** is an android app that allows a user to check out popular photos from Instagram.
+**Instagram Photo Viewer** is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

 Time spent: **12** hours spent in total